GoHypernet/Galileo-Mission-Frameworks/README.md

 ## Installation

 You must be running the latest version of the PCSWMM desktop application.
-Place galileo.py and run_form.py in the `%AppData%\PCSWMM\Scripts` directory.
-Next, unzip the env-galileo folder (which is the Galileo SDK) and place it inside the PCSWMM Lib directory at
-`C:\Program Files (x86)\PCSWMM Professional 2D (x64)\Lib\`.
+Place `galileo.py` and `run_form.py` in the `%AppData%\PCSWMM\Scripts` directory.
+Next, unzip the env-galileo folder (which is an IronPython compatible version of the [Galileo SDK](https://github.com/GoHypernet/Galileo-sdk)) and place it inside the PCSWMM Lib directory at `C:\Program Files (x86)\PCSWMM Professional 2D (x64)\Lib\`.
 You will then be able to execute them from the PCSWMM IronPython environment.